Metamorphic Coverage: Approach

 \emph{Step 3: deriving \method for $T$.} Step 2 measures the tested program parts, and we combine all $\method(t)$ by unioning them to derive $\method(T)$ for measuring the tested program parts.
 In \autoref{fig:overview}, $T$ includes two pairs of test inputs.
-The \method for the other pair of test inputs is $\{5\}$, so $\method(T) = \{3, 5\}$.
+The \method for second input pair is Metamorphic Coverage 2, $\{5\}$, so $\method(T) = \{3, 5\}$.

 \emph{Advantages.} \method is effective and lightweight in evaluating the quality of metamorphic testing methods. \method considers the code that is validated by metamorphic relations, instead of all executed code.
 Therefore, \method is more sensitive to distinguishing the quality of different metamorphic testing methods than code coverage.
 Computing \method does not require recompiling the program, which is necessary for mutation testing, so \method is more lightweight than mutation testing. \method is slightly more expensive than code coverage as computation effort is required to derive differential code coverage.